jpgough/jpgough.github.io/_posts/2020-03-29-hacking-graal-compiler.md

 ### Using Our Version of the Compiler

-Running `mx vm` within the folder we have just compiled in will patch the compiler into our version of java.
+Running `mx vm` within the folder we have just compiled in will patch the JIT compiler into our version of Java.
 For example:

 ```shell